 Most women with preeclampsia have healthy babies.
 But if it’s not treated, it can cause severe health problems for mom and baby.

 What are the signs and symptoms of preeclampsia?

 - Severe headaches

-- Vision problems, like blurriness, flashing lights, or being sensitive to light
+- Changes in vision, like blurriness, flashing lights, or being sensitive to light

 - Pain in the upper right belly area